NEwertKrocker/tomatillos/README.md

 ## Install + Setup
 - Run `git clone git@github.com:NEwertKrocker/tomatillos.git` in your terminal
 - `cd` into the root directory i=of this project
-- Run `npm intall` to install all dependencies
+- Run `npm install` to install all dependencies
 - Run `npm start`
 - Last command should open the browser automatically, if that's not the case open `http://localhost:3000` on your browser